 7. We are nervous about how challenging classes will be

-In high school, many teachers ingrained in teenagers’ minds how hard college is going to be, and how much more work it would be compared to high school.
-This can be especially concerning for freshmen who are on the school sports team or planning to participate in Greek life.
+In high school, many teachers ingrained in teenagers’ minds how hard college will be and how much more work it would be compared to high school.
+This can be especially concerning for freshmen on the school sports team or planning to participate in Greek life.

 Students worry that they won’t be able to keep up academically or socially.
-You can reassure your student that each class typically only meets two to three times a week, and assignments are usually larger, meaningful projects such as essays instead of busy work.
-Colleges also offer academic support and most professors want to help.
+You can reassure your student that each class typically only meets twice a week, and assignments are usually more significant, meaningful projects such as essays instead of busy work.
+Colleges also offer academic support, and most professors want to help.

 8. We will miss our family immensely and are nervous about feeling homesick or lonely

 One of the biggest fears new college students have is anticipating loneliness.
 For students from out of state, this can create anxiety.
-After living at home for their whole lives, and hanging out with siblings and parents on weekends, not having family nearby can be hard.
+After living at home for their whole lives and hanging out with siblings and parents on weekends, not having family nearby can be challenging.

 It is an adjustment going from having dinner with the family every night to eating at the dining hall, but reassure your student that they will eventually make friends.
 Everyone in college is eager to meet new people; in classes or just waiting in line to buy coffee, they could meet one of their lifelong friends.